 When dealing with wireless technology, there are a number of circumstances that can block the signal.
 If the casting button does not appear, your computer does not show up on the list of destinations, or nothing appears on your computer after selecting it from the destination list, then your device is not able to communicate with AirServer for one of a few possible reasons.

-If that does not solve your issue, run all available Windows updates on your computer.
+- If that does not solve your issue, run all available Windows updates on your computer.
 Your device(s) should also be updated with the latest software updates.
 If you are using Windows 10, we highly recommend using at least build 1809 for the best results.

-Connection issues are most often caused by firewall software.
+- Connection issues are most often caused by firewall software.
 You may have to adjust your firewall settings to allow AirServer.exe to receive incoming networking traffic.
-Also ensure the same is done on any secondary firewalls your computer may have.
+Also, ensure the same is done on any secondary firewalls your computer may have (like Windows Defender).
 You can find firewall configuration help for some of the most popular firewall software in our knowledge base.

 If you are still not able to connect, the issue may be with your router or network.

-For testing purposes, you could also try to download our AirServer Connect application from either the iOS App Store or Google Play Store.
+- For testing purposes, you could also try to download our AirServer Connect application from either the iOS App Store or Google Play Store.
 This application is a network helper tool that helps your phone discover AirServer on more complex networks.
 More instructions on how to use this application can be found in one of our tutorial articles.

-If you are using Windows 10, we also highly recommend using our Windows 10 Desktop Edition.
-It is more performant, has better stability and receives more frequent updates.
+- If you are using Windows 10, we also highly recommend using our Windows 10 Desktop Edition.
+It is more performant, has better stability, and receives more frequent updates.
 PC licenses are also valid for this version.